d2l-ai/d2l-en/chapter_introduction/index.md

 In order to develop a formal mathematical system of learning machines, we need to have formal measures of how good (or bad) our models are.
-In machine learning, and optimization more generally, we call these objective functions.
+In machine learning, and optimization more generally, we call these *objective functions*.
-By convention, we usually define objective functions so that *lower* is *better*.
+By convention, we usually define objective functions so that lower is better.
 This is merely a convention.
-You can take any function $f$ for which higher is better, and turn it into a new function $f'$ that is qualitatively identical but for which lower is better by setting $f' = -f$.
+You can take any function $f$
+for which higher is better, and turn it into a new function $f'$ that is qualitatively identical but for which lower is better by setting $f' = -f$.
-Because lower is better, these functions are sometimes called *loss functions* or *cost functions*.
+Because lower is better, these functions are sometimes called *loss functions*.

-When trying to predict numerical values, the most common objective function is squared error $(y-\hat{y})^2$.
+When trying to predict numerical values, the most common loss function is *squared error*, i.e., the square of the difference between the prediction and the ground-truth.
-For classification, the most common objective is to minimize error rate, i.e., the fraction of instances on which our predictions disagree with the ground truth.
+For classification, the most common objective is to minimize error rate, i.e., the fraction of examples on which our predictions disagree with the ground truth.
-Some objectives (like squared error) are easy to optimize.
+Some objectives (e.g., squared error) are easy to optimize.
-Others (like error rate) are difficult to optimize directly, owing to non-differentiability or other complications.
+Others (e.g., error rate) are difficult to optimize directly, owing to non-differentiability or other complications.
 In these cases, it is common to optimize a *surrogate objective*.

 Typically, the loss function is defined with respect to the model's parameters and depends upon the dataset.
+We learn
-The best values of our model's parameters are learned by minimizing the loss incurred on a *training set* consisting of some number of *examples* collected for training.
+the best values of our model's parameters by minimizing the loss incurred on a set consisting of some number of examples collected for training.
-However, doing well on the training data does not guarantee that we will do well on (unseen) test data.
+However, doing well on the training data does not guarantee that we will do well on unseen data.
-So we will typically want to split the available data into two partitions: the training data (for fitting model parameters) and the test data (which is held out for evaluation), reporting the following two quantities:
+So we will typically want to split the available data into two partitions: the *training set* (for fitting model parameters) and the *test set* (which is held out for evaluation), reporting how the model performs on both of them.

- * **Training Error:**
- The error on that data on which the model was trained.
- You could think of this as being like a student's scores on practice exams used to prepare for some real exam.
+You could think of training performance as being like a student's scores on practice exams used to prepare for some real final exam.
 Even if the results are encouraging, that does not guarantee success on the final exam.
- * **Test Error:** This is the error incurred on an unseen test set.
+In other words,
- This can deviate significantly from the training error.
+the test performance can deviate significantly from the training performance.
- When a model performs well on the training data but fails to generalize to unseen data, we say that it is *overfitting*.
+When a model performs well on the training set but fails to generalize to unseen data, we say that it is *overfitting*.
 In real-life terms, this is like flunking the real exam despite doing well on practice exams.

-### Optimization algorithms
+### Optimization Algorithms

 Once we have got some data source and representation, a model, and a well-defined objective function, we need an algorithm capable of searching for the best possible parameters for minimizing the loss function.
-The most popular optimization algorithms for neural networks follow an approach called gradient descent.
+Popular optimization algorithms for deep learning are based on an approach called *gradient descent*.
-In short, at each step, they check to see, for each parameter, which way the training set loss would move if you perturbed that parameter just a small amount.
+In short, at each step, this method checks to see, for each parameter, which way the training set loss would move if you perturbed that parameter just a small amount.
+It then updates
-They then update the parameter in the direction that reduces the loss.
+the parameter in the direction that may reduce the loss.

 ## Kinds of Machine Learning Problems